scottlurowist/Tic-Tac-Toe/README.md

 I added a small check to not examine the game board until the game is at move 5 or later.
 That is kind of overkill for this game, but that kind of thinking can mean much in a real-word project.

-Due to my ability "to count" reviously mentioned, it is possible for the first player to win two ways on the last move of a game.
+Due to my ability "to count" previously mentioned, it is possible for the first player to win two ways on the last move of a game.
 Note that through naive game play, X can win on the last move by placing X in one of the corners and by having Xs in either diagonal, as well as having X's in the top or bottom row, or the left or right columns.
+It is also possible through naive game play to win on the last move by securing both diagonols.
 My scoring algorithm will detect that.

-My friend Paul Muller builds 3D virtual walkthroughs and such for a living.
-He created for me the graphical assets that I use in the game, such as the animated GIF on the homepage, and the graphics for the gameboard itself.
+My friend Paul Muller designs and builds virtual displays, 3D virtual walkthroughs, and such for a living.
+He quikcly created for me the graphical bits that I use in the game, such as the animated GIF on the homepage, and the graphics for the gameboard itself.

 Towards the end of development I did a lot of refactoring to reduce code; I see software developers as sculptors, chisling away code to its bare essence.
 I also added comments.

-In the end I decided to focus on meeting the minimum requirements with no issues rather than try to create fancy features with bugs.
-I wanted to translate the game into Russian because I speak Russian, but I thought I would end up rushing to finish.
+Since we only had 4 days for the project and so as not to succumb to "Parkinson's Law", I decided to focus on meeting the minimum requirements with no issues rather than trying to create fancy features with bugs.
+I wanted a full day available just for manual testing.
+I wanted to translate the game into Russian because I speak Russian, but I thought I would end up rushing to finish that feature.
 In the real world, giving the business what they want with minimal defects and on time and budget is what counts.
 I also decided not to do a responsive design until I am satified for how the app looks at full fidelity.

 ***